More information about the jacket required at The Goat Tongariro.

-While the event has set a minimum compulsory standard for your safety and encouraged entrants to meet or exceed the highly recommended standard we encourage all participants to think seriously about personal responsibility in the great outdoors too.
+While the event has set a minimum compulsory standard for your safety, we encourage entrants to meet or exceed the highly recommended standard.
+We encourage all participants to think seriously about personal responsibility in the great outdoors.

 If you’re ever in doubt with regards to your jacket, please picture this scenario for a minute:

 – You’re loving running The Goat Tongariro (yeeeeeeehah, who wouldn’t!!!)

 – Oh no!
 You suddenly need to stop moving (due to a medical event etc.) 9km into the course.
 You’re 7km from a road.